abubakkariiui/echo-notes/README.md

 - Voice recording with live waveform feedback.
 - Whisper transcription plus GPT-4o analysis for summaries, key points, and action items.
 - Supabase storage for persistent note history and audio files.
+- Clerk authentication so every user signs in and only sees their own notes.
 - Responsive UI with animations powered by Tailwind CSS and Framer Motion.
 - Production-friendly empty states, keyboard navigation, and status messaging.